haberdashPI/german_track/_research/plans.md

       frequency bands

 NEXT:
-- with the decoder we have, is there an overall difference across all conditions/subjections for correct vs. incorrect?
++ with the decoder we have, is there an overall difference across all conditions/subjections for correct vs. incorrect?
+  nope: not that I can see

 - semi-supervised training, with this approach mounya suggested that the loss could be the maximum loss of the three speakers